petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/other-authentication-methods.md

 Even more secure is to use a Fast Identity Online 2 - or FIDO2 - device or application - like Google Authenticator - which ties the PIN to a specific device.

-Liferay provides support for multi-factor authentication out of the box, with support for the following factors included:
+Liferay provides support for multi-factor authentication out-of-the-box, with support for the following factors included:

 * One-Time PIN (OTP)
 * Time-based OTP (TOTP)